Kansas weighs protections for faith-based adoption agencies

 - Ex-Playboy model sues to break silence on Trump

-But Equality Kansas lobbyist Tom Witt opposes the measure and said it would allow private entities to receive taxpayer dollars and discriminate against LBGT Kansans.
+Tom Witt, lobbyist for the LGBT-rights group Equality Kansas, said the bill would allow private entities to receive taxpayer dollars even as they discriminate against same sex Kansans.

-Supporters said that the measures would help guarantee religious freedom for faith-based agencies.
+“These private agencies want to turn families away that don’t meet their religious definition of what a family is,” Witt said.
+“In other words, Jesus told them we’re not good enough.”

+The bill says its provisions would not apply to current contracts between adoption agencies and DCF, but Witt said those contracts will soon expire.